The Benefits of Exercise in Teens

 The age of TV, handheld gaming systems and electronic devices, like iPads, have helped create a more sedentary culture.
-According to the CDC, children from ages 6-17 years old should engage in at least 60 minutes of aerobic activity daily, but in a 2013 survey only 29% of high schoolers reported engaging in the recommended 60 minutes per day.
+According to the CDC, children from ages 6-17 years old should engage in at least 60 minutes of moderate-to-vigorous aerobic activity daily, bone strengthening activities three times a week, and muscle building activities three times a week (2), but in a 2017 survey only 26.1% of high schoolers reported engaging in the recommended 60 minutes per day (4).
 This has the potential of contributing to health related issues in the future.

 Let’s look at all the healthful things regular exercise can do for you and your child: